 - Graduate Program Director

-His research focuses on understanding bias and inequality in the American legal system, particularly in the behavior of actors like judges, legislators, presidents, the media, and interest groups.
+My research focuses on understanding bias and inequality in the legal system, the selection and work of judges, social movement litigation, and how people understand the law.

-I have published articles in the Journal of Empirical Legal Studies, Journal of Law and Courts, Journal of Politics, Law & Social Inquiry, Law & Society Review, Notre Dame Law Review, Political Research Quarterly, and other journals.
+I have published articles in the American Political Science Review, Journal of Law and Courts, Journal of Politics, Law & Social Inquiry, Law & Society Review, Notre Dame Law Review, Political Research Quarterly, and other journals.
 My research has been funded by grants from the Dirksen Congressional Center and the National Science Foundation.

-I am currently a member of the editorial board of the Justice System Journal, and formerly sat on the boards of Law & Social Inquiry, Law & Society Review, and Political Research Quarterly.
+I served on the editorial boards of Justice System Journal, Law & Social Inquiry, Law & Society Review, and Political Research Quarterly.
 I am also the immediate past President of the Consortium for Undergraduate Law and Justice Programs and was the List Master of the Law and Courts Discussion List from 2014-2020.
 My research and commentary have appeared in a host of popular media outlets, including CNN, the New York Times, National Law Journal, National Public Radio, San Francisco Chronicle, Time, USA Today, Voice of America, Wall Street Journal, and the Washington Post.
-I have also published in SCOTUSblog, Slate, The Conversation, and the Washington Post.
+I have also published in New York Daily News, SCOTUSblog, Slate, The Conversation, and the Washington Post.

 I am excited to work with graduate students who have an interest in the democratic nature of the judiciary; interbranch interactions; judicial behavior and selection; gender, race, and judges; media coverage of court decisions and rights claiming; social movement litigation; and other topics.